adelansari/fs13-FullStack-ecommerce/README.md

 * Backend: ASP .NET Core, Entity Framework Core, PostgreSQL

 ## Steps in creating this project from scratch

+### Backend

+Setting up:

-- Creating a solution file in the directory: `otnet new sln`
+- Creating a solution file in the directory: `dotnet new sln`
 - Creating the backend API: `dotnet new webapi -o backend`
 - Adding the backend server into the solution (backend.csproj): `dotnet sln add backend`
 - Creating Product class in Entities